vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 Now, let's build the app.

-## Create the button
+## Build the app

-We need one button to initiate the dialog.
+First, we add the following controls to the app:
+* The button that initiates the modal dialog.
+We label it, *Call me by my name*.
+This is the button that initiates the dialog.
+* Controls for the modal window:
+  * A rectangle shape for the background of the modal window.
+  * A text box that prompts the user, *Please type in your name*.
+  * A text input for the user to enter their name in.
+  * An *Ok* button for the user to submit their name.

  Furtermore we need a shape as some background and place a text box, text input and another button on top of the shape.

 ![image](/assets/2025-08-24/010.png)